Wealthy choose to stretch their dollar — particularly when living in Las Vegas, NV

 One big reason to move is to save on taxes.
 Only nine states in the U.S. don’t charge income tax — and Nevada is one, along with Florida and Texas.

-Compare that to California, where the highest wage earners pay 13.3% in state income tax — the highest in the nation, according to research conducted by the Tax Foundation organization, based on analysis of IRS documents.
+Compare that to California, where the highest wage earners pay 13.3% in state income tax — the highest in the nation, according to research conducted by the Tax Foundation based on analysis of IRS documents.

 Even state sales tax is lower in many of these new lux strongholds.
 For instance, according to the Tax Foundation, Nevada’s average state sales tax rate is 8.23%, slightly less than California’s 8.82% state sales tax.